California was a free state. But there was still slavery. Now reparations are on the table.

 Robert Perkins built a successful mining supply business near Sacramento after his enslaver returned to Mississippi without him.
 Then he was arrested.

-Bridget “Biddy” Mason was enslaved in San Bernadino.
+Bridget “Biddy” Mason was enslaved in San Bernardino.
 When her enslavers wanted to take her with them to Texas, she knew she had to make a move.

 These are just some of the hidden stories of slavery in California that may soon get new attention after Calif.
-Gov. Gavin Newsom signed a law Wednesday that will establish a task force to study the state’s role in slavery.
+Gov. Gavin Newsom (D) signed a law Wednesday that will establish a task force to study the state’s role in slavery.
 The task force will make recommendations for reparations, a formal apology and how to educate the public about this history.

 “California’s rich diversity is our greatest asset, and we won’t turn away from this moment to make right the discrimination and disadvantages that Black Californians and people of color still face,” Newsom said.